NosaObasuyiOfficial/floragreensprouts_shopify_store/README.md

 Account Number: 2064417411
 Bank Name: United Bank for Africa(UBA)

 The destination currency will now be Naira not Dollar.
 Hence, you are to select Nigeria NGN.
-Then input the amont you want to send it dollar.
+Then input the dollar amount you want to send it.

 You can continue with World Remit.
 It will work this time, just use the new account details provided above.